ISOtunes Sport Team / 3 May 2021

 For shooters, there are few things worse than the inability to communicate.
 This is true in life, in battle, and even on the shooting range.
 We’ve all probably seen it - someone goes to the range and “forgets” their hearing protection, acting like they’re too tough to need it.
 They then proceed to spend the rest of the afternoon shouting “What?!” every time you attempt to have a conversation.

-It can be a fine balance between protecting your hearing and still being able to communicate, particularly with old technology. *Cough foam earplugs cough.
-But what if you could actually have both?
+It can be a fine balance between protecting your hearing and still being able to communicate, particularly with old technology.
+What if you could actually have both?
 What if you didn't have to sacrifice protecting your hearing in order to communicate?
 Let’s look at some tips that may help you communicate with your crew and lane neighbors on your next visit to the gun range.

 1. quality hearing protection